 This is the first course in the Certified Financial Planner (CFP) program.
-The course provides an overview of a variety of financial planning topics with a special emphasis on retirement planning.
-The purpose of the course is to provide a foundation for subsequent course work in the CFP® program and to prepare students to take the national CFP® examination to become a Certified Financial Planner.
+The course provides you with an overview of a variety of financial planning topics with a special emphasis on retirement planning.
+The purpose of the course is to provide you with a foundation for subsequent course work in the CFP® program and to prepare you to take the national CFP® examination to become a Certified Financial Planner.

 Measurable Learning Outcomes

 Upon successful completion of this course, you will be able to: